W01fw00d/cooking-with-amateurs/README.md

 ## Functional description

-- When the App is launched, real data comes from Node.js server.
+- When the App is launched, real data comes from the Node.js server.

 - When Cypress Tests are launched, fake data is used from randomized JSONs.